michaelwitty/bug-free-octo-robot/README.md

 And the backend should be running on [http://localhost:](http://localhost:5270)

-Database migrations on each app start for convenience.
+Database migrations run on each app start for convenience.